wp-plugins/wp-swimteam/ReadMe.txt

 The [wp-SwimTeam blog](http://www.wp-swimteam.org) provides full details on changes, bugs, enhancesments, future developments and much more and is the definitive source for the Change Log.

+= 1.9 =
+* Added ablity to send out Job Reminder e-mails on a per meet basis from the Manage->Swim Meets tab.

 = 1.8 =
 * Fixed bug with Users List which prevented using the GUI controls.
 * Added new Event model for Opt-In/Opt-Out.
 Can now opt in or out of specific events instead of strokes.